ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 ```

 ### Pushing to the repository
-To push an image to the repository we could manually push it with a couple docker commands, but it seemed more efficient to use GitHub Actions for this.
+To push an image to the repository we could manually push it with a couple of docker commands, but it seemed more efficient to use GitHub Actions for this.
-We can make a workflow file in our project which is going to run whenever we merge into main from a pull-request.
+We can make a workflow file in our project which is going to run whenever we merge into the main branch from a pull request.
 For now, we’ll take a break from Terraform to focus on the workflow which is written in YAML.

 #### The trigger

 This is the first and probably most important part of the workflow: defining a trigger.
-In our application the trigger is pulling into the main branch.
+In our application, the trigger is pulling into the main branch.
 ```YAML
 name: build/push workflow vuzix-blade-internship